deltachat/deltachat-pages/en/help.md

   they reply to you, you get the reply in your direct 1:1 chat with them.
 The recipients can't see each other.
 - Technically, it is an E-Mail with many recipients in BCC.
-- You can turn on the feature in the advanced settings.
+- You can turn on the feature in the "experimental features" section in the advanced settings.
 Then you can create a Broadcast List from the "New Chat" dialog.
 - In case you are using more than one device, Broadcast Lists are currently not synced between them.

+### How can I share my location with my chat partners?

+- You can turn on location streaming in the "experimental features" section of the advanced settings.
+- Now, if you want to share your location in a chat, go to "attach" and select "location".
+You can now set a time frame in which your location will be streamed to your chat partners, between 5 minutes and 6 hours.
+- When your location changes, the others in the chat can view it on a map in the chat.
+- To see the map and view locations of others, you need to turn on the feature in the advanced settings.
+- This feature will not share your location with anyone except your chat partners. *But:* to show the map, we need to download map tiles from mapbox.com, so if you *view* the map, mapbox.com is asked for the map of a specific area.
+If this is a privacy risk for you, this feature might not be for you.
+We are working on finding a decentralized alternative for Mapbox.
+- On desktop, the OS typically can't determine your location.
+Instead you can right click on the map and describe a location, which is sent to the chat as a message, but also appears on the map.

 ### What does the experimental database encryption actually protect?